 What equipment and medications are on board the aircraft?

-Standard medical equipment includes stretchers, oxygen, ventilator, cardiac monitor/defibrillator, resuscitation equipment, suction, intubation equipment, balloon pump, IV, ACLS drug complement, and any other specialty equipment necessary for each individual patient.
+Standard medical equipment includes stretchers, oxygen, ventilator, cardiac monitor/defibrillator, resuscitation equipment, suction, intubation equipment, IV, ACLS drug complement, and any other specialty equipment necessary for each individual patient.
 Angel Medflight also carries the most proactive array of antibiotics for bacterial and parasitic infections in the air ambulance industry.

 How much does air ambulance transport cost?

 Patient transport via air ambulance is not inexpensive.
 But it is often the safest, fastest way to get a patient into the best hands for urgent medical care.
 Angel MedFlight is committed to finding the most cost effective transportation without compromising the quality of care.
 Call 1-877-ANGEL70 (877-264-3570) and we’ll quickly provide a no-obligation quote for you.